-- Follow wildlife and breathtaking birds with expert guides at a mobile camp in renowned Moremi National Park
+- Follow wildlife and elegant, colorful birds with expert guides from a six-night mobile camp in the heart of the renowned Moremi National Park

-- Discover amazing signature birds like Slaty Egret, Black Heron, African Openbill Stork, Hamerkop, African Fish Eagle, Southern Ground Hornbill, bustards, hoopoes, and of course, the stunning Lilac-breasted Roller
+- Find signature birds like Slaty Egret, Black Heron, African Openbill Stork, Hamerkop, African Fish Eagle, Southern Ground Hornbill, bustards, hoopoes, and of course, the stunning Lilac-breasted Roller

 Welcome to Botswana!
 Your ultimate safari is about to start.
 Flights into Kasane most often originate in Johannesburg (“Joburg” to locals), South Africa, so please plan your flights from the USA to arrive in Kasane today.
 You are met at the airport, then settle in at the lovely Pangolin Safari Lodge, just minutes from the airport, located on a hill with a fine view of the Chobe River and the Caprivi Plains of Namibia.
 Enjoy the pool and some time to relax, bird the grounds, or start right in with an afternoon game drive led by a photo expert to help you get the best shots possible.